|The University of Adelaide||Home | Faculties & Divisions | Search|

 Video of me explaining sediment coring to students:

-John undertook his Ph.D. at Monash University developing a diatom-based model for inferring the history of nutrient levels (total phosphorus) in water storage reservoirs (Tibby 2004).
+I undertook my Ph.D. at Monash University, supervised by Prof Peter Kershaw developing a diatom-based model for inferring the history of nutrient levels (total phosphorus) in water storage reservoirs (Tibby 2004).
 He has researched and lectured in the UK at Loughborough University and University College London (Environmental Change Research Centre).
 He was a research associate for Prof Peter Kershaw (Monash) on the environmental history of the Maritime Continent and for Dr Peter Gell (Adelaide) and Dr Peter Wallbrink (CSIRO Land and Water) on the sources and effect of nutrient pollution in the upper Torrens River catchment (SA).

 Other personal information